Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Evaluation Results

-Given the number of cycles per each circuit scenario, i.e. immediate instruction for the highest diversity circuits of 32 types and mask register format for 1-, 2-, 4-, 8- and 16-type diversity circuits, we report the time per single time stamp execution depending on the processor speed.
+Given the number of cycles for each circuit scenario, i.e. immediate addressing mode for the highest diversity circuits of 32 types and mask addressing mode for 1-, 2-, 4-, 8- and 16-type diversity circuits, we report the time per single time stamp execution depending on processor speed.
 We consider 200 MHz and 500 MHz that represent the execution on an FPGA board and 1 GHz, 1.5 GHz and 2 GHz for a typical ASIC implementation.
-Grey bars represent the execution time of the immediate instruction execution and marked lines represent sliding mask instruction execution.
-The red line at 20ns execution time corresponds to the duration of a typical single-qubit gate in superconducting technology.
-The area above the threshold line indicates timing constrain satisfaction failure.
-In all the cases located in this area, the processor fails to deliver control gates on time resulting in circuit execution inaccuracy and erroneous computing results.
+Grey bars represent execution time for immediate addressing mode and marked lines represent execution time for mask addressing mode.
+The red line at 20ns corresponds to the duration of a typical single-qubit gate in superconducting technology.
+The area above the threshold line indicates timing constraint satisfaction failure.
+In all cases located in this area, the processor fails to deliver control gates on time resulting in circuit execution inaccuracy and erroneous results.

-As shown, the ICE processor running on a FPGA can guarantee timely gate delivery for up to eight gates density with immediate format and up to 32 gates density with mask format if there are only 2 types of the gates.
-ASIC implementation running at around 2GHz allows executing any 32-qubit circuit using the immediate format or mask for the circuits with the gate diversity of 8 types and lower.
+As shown, the processor running on an FPGA can guarantee timely gate delivery for up to a density of eight gates with the immediate format and up to a 32-gate density with the mask format if there are only 2 types of gates.
+ASIC implementations running at around 2GHz allow executing any 32-qubit circuit using the immediate format or mask for circuits with a gate diversity of 8 types and lower.

+This illustration allows us to indicate when the processor will fail depending on algorithm characteristics.
+According to our circuit characterization in Section \ref{subsec:real-al}, QUASAR can guarantee timely execution of QFT, GO, or any other circuit that lies within the boundaries of upper mentioned gate density and diversity ranges.